-This article lists the permissions and ports required by the Harness Delegate to access your artifact servers, cloud providers, verification, and security providers.
+This article lists the permissions and ports that the Harness Delegate requires to access your artifact servers, cloud providers, and verification and security providers.

 How does Harness Connect to Providers?

-The Harness Manager connects to the artifact servers, cloud providers, verification, and security providers using the Harness Delegate.
+Harness Manager connects to artifact servers, cloud providers, verification providers, and security providers using the Harness Delegate.
 You download the Harness Delegate from the Harness Manager and install it in your network or VPC.

-The Delegate only connects to the Harness Manager via an outbound HTTPS connection over port 443.
+The Delegate connects to the Harness Manager only via an outbound HTTPS/WSS connection over port 443.
 There is no inbound connection from the Harness Manager to the Delegate.